-Note: The activities listed above were interested in this document as of the date of this document.
-Some organizations and responsibilities can change verification of this currency of the information above by using ASSIST Online database or http://assist.daps.dla.mil.
+NOTE: The activities listed above were interested in this document as of the date of this document.
+Since organizations and responsibilities can change, you should verify the currency of the information above using the ASSIST database at https://assist.daps.dla.mil/.